-W.6.1.
+W.7.1.
 Write arguments to support claims with clear reasons and relevant evidence.

-- W6.1 a-Introduce claim(s) and organize the reasons and evidence clearly. - W6.1 b- Support claim(s) with clear reasons and relevant evidence, using credible sources and demonstrating an understanding of the topic or text. - W6.1 c-Use words, phrases, and clauses to clarify the relationships among claim(s) and reasons. - W6.1 d- Establish and maintain a formal/academic style, approach, and form.

-Provide a concluding statement or section that follows from the argument presented.
+- W.7.1. a-Introduce claim(s), acknowledge alternate or opposing claims, and organize the reasons and evidence logically. - W.7.1. b-Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text. - W.7.1. c- Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), reasons, and evidence. - W.7.1. d- Establish and maintain a formal style/academic style, approach, and form. - W.7.1. e- Provide a concluding statement or section that follows from and supports the argument presented.

-W.6.2.
+W.7.2.
 Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.

-W.6.2. a -Introduce a topic; organize ideas, concepts, and information, using text structures (e.g., definition, classification, comparison/contrast, cause/effect, etc.) and text features (e.g., headings, graphics, and multimedia) when useful to aiding comprehension.

-- W.6.2. b -Develop the topic with relevant facts, definitions, concrete details, quotations, or other information and examples. - W.6.2. c- Use appropriate transitions to clarify the relationships among ideas and concepts. - W.6.2. d Use precise language and domain-specific vocabulary to inform about or explain the topic. - W.6.2. e Establish and maintain a formal style. - W.6.2. f- Provide a concluding statement or section that follows from the information or explanation presented.
+- W.7.2 a- Introduce a topic; organize ideas, concepts, and information, using text structures (e.g., definition, classification, comparison/contrast, cause/effect, etc.) and text features (e.g., headings, graphics, and multimedia) when useful to aiding comprehension. - W.7.2 b- Develop the topic with relevant facts, definitions, concrete details, quotations, or other information and examples. - W.7.2 c-Use appropriate transitions to create cohesion and clarify the relationships among ideas and concepts. - W.7.2 d-Use precise language and domain-specific vocabulary to inform about or explain the topic. - W.7.2 e- Establish and maintain a formal style/academic style, approach, and form. - W.7.2 f- Provide a concluding statement or section that follows from and supports the information or explanation presented.

-W.6.3.
+W.7.3.
 Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences.

-- W.6.3. a-Engage and orient the reader by establishing a context and introducing a narrator and/or characters; organize an event sequence that unfolds naturally and logically. - W.6.3. b-Use narrative techniques, such as dialogue, pacing, and description, to develop experiences, events, and/or characters. - W.6.3. c-Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another. - W.6.3. d-Use precise words and phrases, relevant descriptive details, and sensory language to convey experiences and events. - W.6.3. e- Provide a conclusion that follows from the narrated experiences or events.
+- W.7.3. a- Engage and orient the reader by establishing a context and point of view and introducing a narrator and/or characters; organize an event sequence that unfolds naturally and logically. - W.7.3. b- Use narrative techniques, such as dialogue, pacing, and description, to develop experiences, events, and/or characters. - W.7.3. c- Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another. - W.7.3. d- Use precise words and phrases, relevant descriptive details, and sensory language to capture the action and convey experiences and events - W.7.3. e- Provide a conclusion that follows from and reflects on the narrated experiences or events. - W.7.4.

-W.6.4.
 Produce clear and coherent writing in which the development, organization, voice, and style are appropriate to task, purpose, and audience.
+(Grade-specific expectations for writing types are defined in standards 1-3 above.)